National Guide Dog Month

 To help people like Ashleigh thrive, please consider donating to Guide Dogs to the Blind.
 Once there, you can also read about the other eight amazing human-canine teams.
 There’s no better time than National Guide Dog Month to show your support for these incredible people and their four-legged superheroes.

 On a personal note, I want to share a bit of my own story.

 Star and I used to run “around the block” if you can call it that in the rural area I live in.
-But we used to run 3.1 mi (5k) most every day, all year round, unless the weather was particularly bad.
-I remember more than one day I was happy to have her with me, when another dog would come lunging out of nowhere.
+We would run 3.1 mi (5k) most every day, all year round, unless the weather was particularly bad.
+I remember more than one day I was happy to have her with me when another dog would come lunging out of nowhere.
 My Star would make them step back, keeping me safe from harm.
 Plus, as a female, I felt safe with running with her when there were certain men around.
 You know what I mean.
 There’s nothing quite like a German Shepherd Dog for intimidation.

 I loved that girl.
-She lived to the ripe old age of 14, when she died of bone cancer.
-R.I.P.
-Star.
+She lived to the ripe old age of 14 years.
+She died of bone cancer.
+Rest In Peace, Star.